Private Placement Market

 Make sure you receive detailed information about the company.
 Watch for unsupportable claims about the investment’s strengths and speculation about future results.
 There may be fine print, in the form of explanatory notes, and it’s important that you read and understand it all before you decide to invest.
 What’s the business plan?
 How will the company grow?
 How will it make money, and within what period?
 No revenue potential means no return on your investment.

 Remember that securities laws do not require companies in the private placement market to provide ongoing disclosure.
-However, provincial and federal corporate laws, require annual financial disclosure, which all investors are entitled to receive.
+However, except in certain limited circumstances, provincial and federal corporate laws require annual financial disclosure, which all investors are entitled to receive.

 Beware of the promise that the shares will soon be listed on a stock exchange.
-Going public can be a long and expensive process.
-Many companies that apply are not accepted and it’s illegal for a company to say it will soon be listed on an exchange.
+Going public can be a long and expensive process and many companies that apply are not accepted to be listed on the stock exchange.

 Access exempt distribution reports by going to the BCSC public website, choosing “Jump to: exempt distributions” and entering the name of the company.